bora399/bora399/README.md

 - 💻 i love data science stuff with c++ or python

-- ❤️ i write some flutter codes in my free times
+- ❤️ i love to write some flutter codes in my spare time